agoga/nreshk/readme.txt

             > LabSpectra\ #the reference spectra folder which will be loaded in for cross correlation
        >output\ #created by the pipeline to show time series information on each star and nightly observation's debug info

 Star directories should contain sub-directories for each observation, maintaining the directory name contained within the .tar.gz files obtained from the LCO archive.
+Currently the pipeline needs the reduced 'e91' observations from LCO database not the 'e00' files.

 All spectra and flat files should be in .fits format; not the compressed .fits.fz format that comes from the LCO archive.
 Use `funpack` to decompress the files.